AAndyProgram/SCrawler/README.md

 - Add users from parsed channel.
 - Labeling users.
 - Filter exists users by label or group.
+- Selection of media types you want to download (images only, videos only, both)

 # How does it works: